OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 In Service Center, the behavior of publishing a new module is the same as in Service Studio, that is, you’re asked to set the catalog/schema where the module is to be published.

-### Publishing a Solution with new modules
+### Publishing a solution with new modules

-When publishing a Solution with Multiple Database Catalogs and Schemas, either in Service Center or using the Solution Pack Tool, you are asked to set the catalog/schema for each one of the new modules found in the Solution.
+When publishing a solution with Multiple Database Catalogs and Schemas, either in Service Center or using the Solution Pack Tool, you are asked to set the catalog/schema for each one of the new modules found in the Solution.

 For modules that were already published in the Platform Server, their catalog/schema is already set in the Platform Server, as for the others, the publishing proceeds as follows: